shovon/hyperguard/README.md

 Traditionally, validation libraries often resorted to abstracting away the minutiae behind JavaScript.
 According to those libraries, the idea is that JavaScript as a language is flawed, and those flaws need to be abstracted away.

-**Ninazu, on the other hand, embraces JavaScript.**
+**Type Guardian, on the other hand, embraces JavaScript.**

-At it's core, the power of Ninazu is all encompassed by the following type definitions:
+At it's core, the power of Type Guardian is all encompassed by the following type definitions:

 ```typescript
 export type Validator<T> = {